Taking the temperature of a pure quantum state

 At weak coupling, the largest effects are seen for $t-t_0\gg \tau_c$, where $\tau_c$ is the characteristic timescale for the correlation function $C(\tau)$ to decay to zero.
 The integral in Eq.~\eqref{Gamma_def} is then dominated by the contribution near $\omega=0$, which implies pure exponential decoherence, $|\varv(t)|^2 \sim \ee^{-\gamma (t-t_0)}$, with an asymptotic decay rate $\gamma = g^2 \tilde{S}(0) \propto |f(\bar{E},0)|^2$.
 We numerically confirm this behaviour in Fig.~\ref{fig:decoherence}(a), which shows the fidelity for a probe coupled to a spin chain heated by the procedure of Fig.~\ref{fig:pure_thermo}.
 Even for moderate coupling strengths, we observe near-perfect exponential decay with a temperature-dependent rate in close agreement with the weak-coupling prediction.
 The decoherence is associated with a growth in the entanglement entropy $\mathsf{S}[\hat{\rho}_{\rm q}] = -\Tr[\hat{\rho}_{\rm q}\ln \hat{\rho}_{\rm q}]$, which saturates to the temperature-independent value $\mathsf{S}[\hat{\rho}_{\rm q}]\to\ln 2$ characterising a maximally entangled state [Fig.~\ref{fig:decoherence}(b)].
 This distinguishes our non-equilibrium protocol from a thermalisation process.
 In Fig.~\ref{fig:decoherence}(c), the temperature dependence of the decoherence rate is analysed in more detail.
 We find that $\gamma$ depends almost linearly on energy density [Fig.~\ref{fig:decoherence}(c) inset], which translates into a non-linear variation with temperature [Fig.~\ref{fig:decoherence}(c) main panel] that is greatest at low temperatures.

 We quantify the temperature information that can be extracted from our protocol using the quantum Fisher information (QFI).
 Consider a temperature estimate constructed from $M$ independent measurements in a given basis, $\mu$, on identical qubit preparations.
 For large $M$, the statistical error of any unbiased estimate is asymptotically bounded by $\Delta T^2 \geq 1/M\mathcal{F}^\mu_T \geq 1/M\mathcal{F}_T^Q$.
 Here, $\mathcal{F}^\mu_T$ is the Fisher information for the chosen basis while the QFI, $\mathcal{F}_T^Q = \max_\mu \mathcal{F}_T^\mu$, is the maximum over all measurements and thus describes the ultimate uncertainty limit imposed by quantum mechanics~\cite{Braunstein1994}.
 The temperature can be inferred from the exponential decay of $|\varv(t)|$ by measuring in the eigenbasis of $\hat{\rho}_{\rm q}(t)$, i.e.~by applying a final $\pi/2$-pulse with phase $\theta=-\arg\varv(t)$~\cite{SM}.
 Fig.~\ref{fig:decoherence}(d) shows the corresponding Fisher information, $\mathcal{F}^\parallel_T$, in the weak-coupling limit.
 Since $\mathcal{F}_T^\parallel\approx \mathcal{F}^Q_T$, we conclude that the decoherence rate captures almost all temperature information available from the probe in this example.
 For instance, we obtain the value $T^2\mathcal{F}^\parallel_T \approx 0.2$ at temperature $T=5J$, implying that $M= 500$ measurements could suffice to achieve a precision of $\Delta T/T \gtrsim 10\%$.
 Note that a single ultra-cold gas sample may host thousands of independent impurities~\cite{Cetina2016}.
+We emphasise that the achievable precision is independent of the qubit's energy gap, unlike a thermalised probe whose QFI depends exponentially on this gap at low temperature~\cite{Correa2015}.